blazkoval/_uois/gql_events_simple/README.md

 <br/><br/>

 Start the app without the docker
-- is quite complicated as it is part of federation API, prefer use in docker
 - you need to have running postgres database which is ready to use
-- change the ComposeConnectionString inner constants in DBDefinition.py to your postgres address (see used pattern)
+- change the DATABASE_URI in sqlalchemyCore.py to your postgres address (see used pattern)
 - to start the app outside of docker use the following command: uvicorn main:app --reload
 - after application startup you can access the graphQL UI on ip given by uvicorn - remember to add /gql (example: http://127.0.0.1:8000/gql)